 But it’s not imaginary.
-It’s what you get from Test Driven Development.
+It’s what you get from test-driven development.

 For those of you who don’t practice TDD: I understand the desire for that “small but significant” reduction in defect density.
 Hey, I work on projects with legacy code (that is, code without unit tests).
 When dealing with large swaths of legacy code, I want every tool I can bring to bear on the code.
-Apple announced Xcode 8 yesterday, with more warnings and static analysis?
-Yes, please!
-Like I said, I’ll take every bit of feedback I can get.
+As Apple adds more warnings and static analysis to Xcode, I say, “Yes, please!”
+I’ll take every bit of feedback I can get.

 Here’s the thing: if you want to beef up your unit tests, doing so after the production code is hard work.
 It’s much, much easier to do them in parallel, with the test code leading the production code.

-Welcome to Test Driven Development: dynamic analysis tools customized to your domain.
+Welcome to test-driven development: dynamic analysis tools customized to your domain.